luyangliuable/MLOps-paper/Paper_35_Amazon_SageMaker_Model_Monitor:_A_System_for_Real-Time_Insights_into_Deployed_Machine_Learning_Models.md

-# Paper X:
+# Paper 35:

-## Paper Title: Survey of automation practices in model-driven development and operations
+## Paper Title: Amazon SageMaker Model Monitor: A System for Real-Time Insights into Deployed Machine Learning Models

 ## Authors: [Names of the Authors]